It’s time to talk milk makers. While mother nature has given us the goods, a portable breast pump keeps baby in steady

 A breast pump is an electric or manual device that uses suction to draw out breastmilk.
-Many mamas will need to express milk at some point throughout the breastfeeding journey.
-Perhaps it’s to relieve engorgement in those early days, or maybe it’s to allow partners to be able to enjoy feeding bub as well.
-Whatever your reason for expressing, a breast pump will help get the job done fast and effectively.
+Many mamas will need to express milk at some point throughout the breastfeeding journey, whether to relieve engorgement in the early days or to allow partners to enjoy feeding bub.
+Whatever your reason for expressing, a pump will help get the job done fast and effectively.

 Before you decide which one is right for you, you need to know what breast pumps are available in Australia.
 We’ve listed several leading pumps available in Australia and answered some basic questions around safety and what features to look for.

 Types of breast pumps and what to look for

 Manual breast pumps are portable devices operated by using a hand to continuously squeeze the handle to create suction.
 The breast milk is conveniently collected in an attached bottle.

 Electric breast pumps use an electric motor to provide suction and express milk.
 They can be plugged into mains power and may come with battery power as a back-up or for mobility.
 These models extract breast milk in less time than manual styles.

 Double breast pumps also use a motor but allow you to express both breasts at the same time for a significantly faster process.
 They’re also known to help increase your milk supply.

 Hospital-grade pumps are larger and have a closed system designed for use by more than one mum.
 They can be hired and are a great way to test if you want to pursue breast milk expression.

 We’ve filtered through the options and put together a handy list of our favourite products to get you expressing easier.

 In no particular order, here are 14 portable breast pumps available in Australia.